NoMo-101/sdr_middleware/README.md

 You need to do this every session since Hardhat resets.

 1. Go to [remix.ethereum.org](https://remix.ethereum.org)
-2. Create a new file and paste in the contract code from the **Contract Code** section below
+2. Open your contract file
 3. Click the **Solidity Compiler** tab on the left and click **Compile**
 4. Click the **Deploy & Run** tab on the left
 5. Change **Environment** to **Hardhat Provider**